 Wasserman served for nearly three years, from 2007-2010, as Truthdig’s Book Editor, in which capacity Truthdig garnered two consecutive Maggies for its reviews.

-He is currently a fellow of the New York Institute for the Humanities and is an adjunct professor in NYU’s Department of Cultural Reporting and Journalism.
+He is currently a fellow of the New York Institute for the Humanities, editor of Yale University Press, and is an adjunct professor in NYU’s Department of Cultural Reporting and Journalism.